OpenCerts/opencerts-documentation/website/blog/2020-10-08-new-error-types.md

 - Cloudflare's Ethereum Gateway would [randomly return](https://community.cloudflare.com/t/ethereum-gateway-random-502-error/195144) a HTTP 502 Bad Gateway error
 - Users will try to _tamper_ with their certificate, just for the fun of it or to test our OpenCerts verifier 😉

+For the first two scenarios, our OpenCerts verifier would previously show that the certificate is invalid.
+That's because we didn't handle HTTP errors in `opencerts-verify`.

-For the last point especially, our OpenCerts verifier didn't handle those cases properly and instead, our opencerts.io frontend verifier will say that it's **(a)** not issued and **(b)** revoked at the same time.
+For the last scenario, our OpenCerts verifier didn't handle those cases properly and instead, our opencerts.io frontend verifier will say that it's **(a)** not issued and **(b)** revoked at the same time.
 While such a case can happen, it clearly doesn't reflect the actual error — that is, the user probably tampered with the certificate's `merkleRoot`.
 I'll describe more later in the [Invalid Argument](#invalid-argument) section.

 ### New errors